 After the incident, the group went back into Artists Space.
 “Because it was an activist party, there’s medics there,” Soeller explained.
 “They treated us for our injuries.
 Colin was probably the worst out of all of us.
 The pictures really don’t do it justice.
 If you see the ice pack that he’s holding up against his eye, that eye is very swollen, to the point where it’s almost swollen shut.”

 The artist Marz Saffore, who has been involved with Decolonize This Place throughout the residency, was there the night of the party.
 She explained to Hyperallergic what happened after the group returned to Artists Space. “[One of the people who was attacked] came in and was just like, ‘Mic check,'” she said.
 “Everyone was just like ‘Mic check.’
 He said, ‘These Trump supporters just beat up our dudes.'”

-Saffore went outside the see the attackers at the corner cursing.
+Saffore went outside to see the attackers at the corner cursing.
 She confirmed that they appeared to be of various ethnic backgrounds.
 She says they walked away after more people from the party at Artists Space came out and the men realized they were extremely outnumbered.

 Saffore approached the NYPD officer nearby.
 “I told him what was happening.
 I pointed out the guys because, the three guys who were right there.
 They were just crossing Church Street [at this point],” she said.
 “They were right there, we were pointing them out and the police officer told me, he’s just like, ‘You need to get your people inside.’
 He completely ignored any claim, he completely erased everything.
 He just said, ‘You need to get your people inside.’
 I was like, ‘OK but I just need, we just need time.’
 He was just like, ‘No you need to get your people inside because reinforcements are coming.'”